 Required by the United States Department of the Interior Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission, the burns are designed to maintain essential habitat necessary for the survival of the Endangered Red-cockaded Woodpecker and other indigenous species.
 They also serve to reduce brush buildup (pine needles, leaves) that can contribute to wildfires, and help control competing vegetation, mitigate tree diseases and stimulate seed germination.

-The project will be conducted between February and June 2020.
+The project will be conducted through June 2021.
 Pending weather conditions, burns will be scheduled intermittently on an as-needed, as-authorized, day-by-day basis between the hours of 8 a.m. and 7 p.m.
-Although soil conditions (wetness), wind and temperatures will determine when the burns will occur, OUC anticipates 25 individual burns to accomplish a 2,200-acre management plan goal.
+Although soil conditions (wetness), wind and temperatures will determine when the burns will occur, OUC anticipates 25 individual burns to accomplish a 1,800-acre management plan goal.
 A map of the scheduled area will be available online once activity begins and will be updated accordingly.

 OUC utilizes professionals specifically trained in prescribed burns, and is taking all necessary safety precautions to ensure a successful and controlled operation.